Even with the advancement in wireless technology, you may often require ethernet cables in certain situations.

 #Things You Should Avoid

-- Tying cables or bundling them tightly as it could reduce the performance of the wires.
+- Tying cables or bundling them tightly could reduce the performance of the wires.

 - Installing too many cables in a single location.
 It could overheat and reduce its quality.

 - Exposing ethernet cables by termination.
-This could damage the wires in the ending.
+This could damage the wires in the end.

 Installing Ethernet Cables Along Your Walls